mir-group/nequip/docs/guide/config.md

 The `trainer` is meant to instantiate a `lightning.Trainer` object.
 To understand how to configure it, users are directed to `lightning.Trainer`'s [page](https://lightning.ai/docs/pytorch/stable/common/trainer.html).
 The sections on trainer [flags](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-flags) and its [API](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-class-api) are especially important.

-> **_NOTE:_**  it is in the `lightning.Trainer` that users can specify [`callbacks`](https://lightning.ai/docs/pytorch/stable/api_references.html#callbacks) used to influence the course of training.
-This includes the very important [`ModelCheckpoint`](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.ModelCheckpoint.html#lightning.pytorch.callbacks.ModelCheckpoint) callback that should be configured to save checkpoint files in the way the user so pleases. `nequip`'s own [callbacks](../api/callbacks.rst) can also be used here.
+> **_NOTE:_**  it is in the `lightning.Trainer` that users can specify [callbacks](https://lightning.ai/docs/pytorch/stable/api_references.html#callbacks) used to influence the course of training.
+This includes the very important [ModelCheckpoint](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.callbacks.ModelCheckpoint.html#lightning.pytorch.callbacks.ModelCheckpoint) callback that should be configured to save checkpoint files in the way the user so pleases. `nequip`'s own [callbacks](../api/callbacks.rst) can also be used here.

+> **_NOTE:_** it is also here that users specify the [logger](https://lightning.ai/docs/pytorch/stable/api_references.html#loggers), e.g. Tensorboard, Weights & Biases, etc.

 ## `training_module`